lorenzofranze/VHDL-VIVADO-logic-nets/README.md

  </p>

-- The component must be able to elaborate several stream of bytes one after the other when a signal called START is high and emits a signal called STOP when the elaboration is ended, if the START signal returns high the elaboration restarts using an other memory as input of data.
+- The component must be able to elaborate several streams of bytes one after the other when a signal called START is high and emits a signal called STOP when the elaboration is ended, if the START signal returns high the elaboration restarts using an other memory as input of data.